 - Family Wealth & Influence -

 Department of Cordoba Cattle

-Panch
+Ranch

-- Salvatore Mancuso led the 20,000 strong AUC in Colombia until their demobilisation in 2006 and is believed to be responsible for at least 1,500 civilian murders demobilisation in AUC.
+- Salvatore Mancuso led the 20,000 strong AUC in Colombia until their demobilisation in 2006 and is believed to be responsible for at least 1,500 civilian murders during his leadership of the AUC.

-- during his leadership of the AUC.
+- at least 1,500 civilian murders during his leadership of the AUC.

-He served 15-years for drug trafficking in the US and has recently been returned to - Pres Petro has offered him a role in reestablishing peace accords with the resurgent AGC - Salvatore Mancuso has promised collaborate with the government's efforts to reconcile with illegal armed groups.
+He served 15-years for drug trafficking in the US and has recently been returned to Colombia. - Pres Petro has offered him a role in reestablishing peace accords with the resurgent AGC Salvatore Mancuso has promised - Salvatore Mancuso has promised collaborate with the government's efforts to reconcile with illegal armed groups.